uber/cadence/docs/08_cli.md

 ...
 ```

 Then use this command to tell Cadence to auto-reset all workflows impacted by the bad deployment.
-The bad binary checksum needs to store in domain info.
+Essentailly the command will store the bad binary checksum into domain info and trigger a process to reset all your workflows.
 ```
 ./cadence --do <YourDomainName> domain update -h --add_bad_binary aae748fdc557a3f873adbe1dd066713f  --reason "rollback bad deployment"
 ```